Brunei Food Guide

 Pulut Panggang (Grilled Glutinous Rice)

-Glutinous rice with spiced coconut filling, wrapped in banana leaves and grilled.
-A popular snack in Tutong District.
+Glutinous rice with a spiced coconut filling, wrapped in banana leaves and grilled.
+A common snack in Tutong District.

 Pais Daging (Beef in Banana Leaves)

-Beef cooked in aromatic spices and wrapped in banana leaves.
-Traditional dish from Tutong District.
+Beef cooked with aromatic spices and wrapped in banana leaves.
+A traditional dish from Tutong District.

 Tapai (Fermented Rice)

-Traditional fermented glutinous rice with a slightly sweet, alcoholic taste.
-A traditional snack and dessert.
+Fermented glutinous rice with a slightly sweet, mildly alcoholic taste.
+Eaten as a snack or dessert.

 Barbecue Fish and Wings

-Grilled fish and chicken wings seasoned with local spices, popular at Gadong Night Market.
+Fish and chicken wings grilled with local spices, a draw at Gadong Night Market.

 Kuih Mueh (Traditional Cakes)